|Grand Pagoda Library

 Orphaned as a child by a band of alien brigands, she was found by Esther Bright of the Terrene Protectorate.
 Esther brought her into the Protectorate's care, and over time Asra became the former Protector's personal protegé.
 She was a brilliant and driven student, but the scars of her childhood ran deep and dark.

 When Esther's research uncovered evidence of The Ruin, a force of pure destruction from time forgotten, she turned to Asra in hopes that she would be able to help find a way to prevent the beast from escaping its prison.
 But Asra instead saw this as her chance to finally "cleanse" the universe of all she considered "lesser" races, leaving only humanity.
-Nothing Esther said could sway her, and the angered woman left, eventually forming the Occsus Cult with other humans who shared her mad dreams of intergalactic genocide.
+Nothing Esther said could sway her, and the angered woman left, eventually forming the Occasus Cult with other humans who shared her mad dreams of intergalactic genocide.

-Asra in fact holds a dim view of most of those the cult, largely considering them dullards and ultimately disposable.
+Asra in fact holds a dim view of most of those in the cult, largely considering them dullards and ultimately disposable.
 But as she rationalizes, "better an army of morons than no army at all."
-And the army of the Occassus is hundreds, if not thousands strong, and nothing if not driven.
+And the army of the Occasus is hundreds, if not thousands strong, and nothing if not driven.

 Grand Pagoda Library

 The player first encounters Asra as the boss of the Grand Pagoda Library, as she and her thugs search for the Hylotl Artifact.
 She is found in a large room in the Library's lowest and most decrepit level, with two bookcases in the background that provide platforms for both the player and Asra to use.

 Asra is protected by an invincible energy shield through most of the fight, forcing the player to dodge her attacks and wait for an opening.
 Asra cycles through her attacks in a pre-set pattern, making it fairly easy to counter her moves once you know what she's going to do.